spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 To make things more convient for the rest of this procedure, set an evironment variable with the ARN of the jupyterhub-admin role, which can be found in the IAM section of the AWS console.

-- export ADMIN_ARN=arn:aws:iam::<account-id>:role/jupyterhub-admin
+- `export ADMIN_ARN=arn:aws:iam::<account-id>:role/jupyterhub-admin`

-### Setup CodeCommit and an ECR repository for secrets
+### Setup CodeCommit repository for secrets and an ECR repository for Docker images

-Next, we will setup KMS and CodeCommit with the *kms-codecommit* Terraform module:
+First, we will setup KMS and CodeCommit with the *kms-codecommit* Terraform module:

 - `cd terraform-deploy/kms-codecommit`
 - `terraform init`